 6. Becoming an adult feels weird

-When kids turn 18, many go through a period of an identity crisis or feeling very weird that they are not considered children anymore.
+When kids turn 18, many go through a period of an identity crisis or feel very weird that they are not considered children anymore.
 It is a strange transition period where they are so young but considered adults for some purposes.
 Even though they know 18 is still young and it is an exciting new phase of life, a lot of 18-year-olds feel like they might have wasted their childhood or not enjoyed it enough.

 7. It can be hard to let go of their family

-Everyone talks about how hard it is for parents when their children goes off to college, but no one talks about how as a kid, your life is about to change radically.
+Everyone talks about how hard it is for parents when their children go off to college, but no one talks about how as a kid, your life is about to change radically.
 You most likely will be living in a new town for the first time and not knowing many people in this new town.
 Even though they never really show it, a lot of teens struggle with letting go and missing their family once they go off to college.
-Teens worry about what life will be like when they are on their own and have to cook and clean and do basically everything for themselves without their parents help.
+Teens worry about what life will be like when they are on their own and have to cook and clean and do basically everything for themselves without their parent’s help.

 8. School is overwhelming